SLEEP BETTER – SWADDLE AND BAG THAT BABY!

 5. ….
 Because SIDS says so

 In 2007, the Journal of Paediatrics did a meta-study of research into swaddling.
 It was concluded that swaddling reduces the risk of SIDS.
 It was noted that swaddling makes it difficult for new born babies to inadvertently cover their heads with bedding.
-It was also revealed that swaddling decreases the baby’s ability to turn over on to her tummy.
-Both of these factors have been linked with SIDS.
+It was also revealed that swaddling decreases the baby’s ability to turn over on to her tummy; both of these have been linked to SIDS.

-But, because our babies aren’t little for long, and we all still need sleep!…
+But, babies aren’t little for long, and we all still continue to need sleep!…

 From the 4-6 month mark, consider the use of a sleeping bag.

 When an infant is between 4-6 months of age, they start rolling.
 Once a baby can roll, it’s time to swap that swaddle with a sleeping bag.

 There are loads of these to choose from.
 Features you’ll need and ones you wont.

 Choose a sleeping bag that IS: